yasirbhutta/yasirbhutta.github.io/tools/docs/cisco-packet-tracer.md

 This setup allows you to configure a DNS server that resolves a domain name to the IP address of a web server, effectively redirecting the domain to the website.

-### Design and Configure a Multi-Subnet Network Topology with DHCP, DNS, and Web Server Integration in Cisco Packet Tracer
+### Task: Design and Configure a Multi-Subnet Network Topology with DHCP, DNS, and Web Server Integration in Cisco Packet Tracer

 1. **Set Up Devices:**
    - Add one **Router** to represent `192.168.1.1`.